 SLS3® Compression Socks - Keeping It Cool!

-The special material used for the SLS3 Compression Sport Socks is designed to keep you cool when wet due to sweat or extra water applied on the Sox.
-The cooling effect will you to keep your body temperature down ( especially in extreme hot races like Hawaii ) which results in an improvement of performance.
+The special material used for the SLS3 Compression Sport Socks is designed to keep you cool when wet due to sweat or extra water applied on the Socks.
+The cooling effect will you to keep your body temperature down ( especially in extreme hot races like the Ironman Triathlon in Hawaii ) which results in an improvement of performance.